Midwifery BMid (Hons) degree Course overview

-Alongside practical midwifery skills, you’ll develop your critical thinking and abilities to assess other factors affecting pregnant women and new mothers, such as their psychological wellbeing, social environment and culture.
+Our focus is on the central role of the midwife in ensuring that families’ needs and preferences are understood and met.
+Alongside practical midwifery skills, you will develop your critical thinking and ability to assess factors affecting pregnant women, parents and families, such as their emotional wellbeing, social environment and cultural background.

 - Develop practical professional skills through simulated practice in our specialist Clinical Skills Centre, before moving on to clinical placements